|Country Information & Lifestyle|

 The Kiso Valley is located in Nagano Prefecture and runs alongside the mountains of the Central Alps.
 An ancient 70 km trade route called the Kisoji was developed along the valley and served as a very important means of commerce in the area.
 The Kisoji became even more important from the beginning of the Edo Period, when it was amalgamated with other routes in the formation of the 500 km long Nakasendo ("path through mountains") and was one of the two means of transportation between Edo and Kyoto.

-Because of restrictions by the shogunate, travelers were almost always forced to make their trips on foot.
-As a result, "post towns" developed every few kilometers to provide travelers with places to rest, eat, and find nightly accommodation during their arduous journey.
+Because of restrictions by the shogunate, travellers were almost always forced to make their trips on foot.
+As a result, "post towns" developed every few kilometres to provide travellers with places to rest, eat, and find nightly accommodation during their arduous journey.

 Tsumago also recreates the post town atmosphere by maintaining its Honjin and Wakihonjin.
-In all post towns, the Honjin was the principal inn and served government officials who were traveling through.
-When more lodging was required, the Wakihonjin served to accommodate the travelers of lower status.
-Tsumago also maintains the office where laborers and horses were rented to aid in travel.
+In all post towns, the Honjin was the principal inn and served government officials who were travelling through.
+When more lodging was required, the Wakihonjin served to accommodate the travellers of lower status.
+Tsumago also maintains the office where labourers and horses were rented to aid in travel.